LivePersonInc/developer-center/pages/Documents/Reporting/MessagingOperationsAPI/Methods/messaging-current-queue-health.md

 **Elements in the Response**

+{: .attn-alert}
-<div class="attn-note">All metrics under the hierarchy of 'skillsMetrics' represent the most recent values for each skill.
-Metrics under the 'metricsTotal' entity will contain the summation of all skills listed. <b>In case there is no relevant data on metrics the default value is -1</b>.</div>
+All metrics under the hierarchy of 'skillsMetrics' represent the most recent values for each skill.
+Metrics under the 'metricsTotal' entity will contain the summation of all skills listed. **In case there is no relevant data on metrics the default value is -1**.

 | Name |  Description | Type / Value |
 | :--- | :--- | :--- |